mahfuz225bd/naztech-intern-java-class-notes/Day 06 - 05 Sep - Java.md

 ### Conditional Statements

+As the name suggests, conditional or decision-making statements decide which statement to execute and when. conditional statements evaluate the **Boolean** expression and control the program flow depending upon the result of the condition provided.
+There are two types of conditional statements in Java, i.e., If statement and switch statement.

 #### If Statements

 ##### `if` Statement

 The `if` statement is used to execute a block of code if a specified condition is true.
 Here is the basic structure of `if` statement: